The background field method and critical vector models: Review of the model

 Inverting the quadratic part of the effective action yields,

 where the large $N$ amplitude and scaling dimension of the field $\rho$ are given by,

 The corresponding Feynman rule for the normalized field is,

 In the next subsection, we are going to use the background field method to calculate the effective cubic vertex in the effective action, at next-to-leading order in the $1/N$ expansion.
-In preparation for this, here we establish an additional Feynman rule in the presence of a background field $\bar\rho(x)$.
-This rule is based on the observation that the linear coupling between the fields $\rho$ and $\sigma$ induces a background field $\bar\sigma(x)$, which can be derived by considering the equation of motion operator for the field $\sigma$.
-It is given by,
+In preparation for this, here we establish an additional Feynman rule in the presence of a background field $\bar\rho(x)$, {\it i.e.,} we substitute $\rho\to\rho+\bar \rho$ into (\ref{3d action in terms of aux fields}) to get an action in the presence of $\bar\rho(x)$.
+The relevant Feynman rule is based on the observation that the linear coupling $\rho\,\sigma$ becomes $(\rho + \bar\rho)\sigma$.
+Hence, $\bar\rho$ is a source field for $\sigma$.
+In particular, it induces a background field $\bar\sigma(x)$, which can be derived by carrying out the gaussian integral over $\phi$ and eliminating the term $ \bar\rho\sigma$ by a field redefinition $\sigma\to \sigma + \bar\sigma$, where

 A quick consistency check can be carried out by contracting both sides of this expression with $\bar\rho(x_2)$, and using (\ref{rho and sigma correlator}), (\ref{rho propagator}), (\ref{leading N rho params}), and the inverse propagator relation ($d=3$, $\Delta = 2$),